BryanSWeber/BDA301/CourseDescription.md

 # BDA301
 Course Materials: Introduction to Business Data Analytics of Large Scale Data

-This consists of lecture notes from my own course on BDA taking the angle of also attempting to teach Python.
+This consists of lecture notes from my own course on BDA, taking the opportunity to also teach the much in-demand Python.

 Course Description: